Beringer Tame Blog

 By June, we realised that there was a clear supply & demand issue - a role which earlier in the year would have been easily filled within 2 weeks, was now much more challenging.
 By August, top talent had already disappeared into new jobs and those we headhunted told us that 'now was not the time to make a move'.

-Learning: Yes recession is scary, but in boom-or-bust bust times, it seems yet again that digital is at the forefront of the boom.
+Learning: Yes recession is scary, but in boom-or-bust bust times, it seems yet again that digital is at the forefront of the boom - and if your business is recession-proof, you're onto a winner!

-Lockdown exposed many businesses vulnerabilities, resulting in huge redundancies as British firms' became fuelled by "elevated economic uncertainty" (especially those in the arts, entertainment, acommodation, food and travel industries).
+Lockdown exposed many businesses' vulnerabilities, resulting in huge redundancies as British firms became fuelled by "elevated economic uncertainty" (especially those in the arts, entertainment, accommodation, food and travel industries).
 The knock-on effect was that the candidate marketplace became very quickly saturated with both skilled and unskilled job seekers - all looking for work.

 However, this plethora of talent flowing around the market was short-lived.
 The creme-de-la-creme - the top 20% - disappeared back into new roles within a month.